DaisyDogs07/SimpleDatabase/README.md

 # Welcome!
-This is my simple database, A database that uses fs.
+This is my simple database, A database that uses fs

 ## Install
 ```console